-- (b) In addition to text-only contents of the rules, section 15-23-6 (rules of interpretation) shall also control related captions, titles, and figures. - (c) Terms not defined in section 15-23-5 (definitions of terms) shall be accorded their commonly accepted meanings.
-In the event of conflicts between these definitions and those found elsewhere within the Hawaii community development authority's administrative rules, these rules shall take precedence. - (d) The figures located herein are an integral part of the rules.
-However, Figures 1 to 7, dated , made a part of this chapter, and attached at the end of this chapter, are illustrative guidelines.
-In case of any difference of meaning or implication between the text of this chapter and any caption, illustration, map, summary table, or illustrative table, the text shall control; - (e) Where in conflict, numerical metrics shall take precedence over graphic metrics. - (f) Within the rules, sections are occasionally prefaced with "purpose" or "intent" statements.
-Each such statement is intended as an official statement of legislative finding or purpose.
-The "purpose" or "intent" statements are legislatively adopted, together with their accompanying rules text.
-They are intended as a guide to the administrator and shall be treated in the same manner as other aspects of legislative history.
-However, they are not binding standards. - (g) In their interpretation and application, the provisions of the rules are considered minimal in nature.
-Whenever the provisions, standards, or requirements of HCDA's rules of practice and procedure, chapter 219, Hawaii administrative rules, are higher or more restrictive, the latter shall control. - (h) If there is uncertainty about the location of any zone boundary shown on the regulating plan, the location of the boundary shall be determined by the executive director as follows:
+- (c) Terms not defined in section 15-23-5 shall be accorded their commonly accepted meanings.
+In the event of conflicts between the definitions in section 15-23-5 and those found elsewhere within the authority's administrative rules, the definitions in section 15-23-5 shall take precedence. - (d) Figures 1 to 6, dated , made a part of this chapter, and attached at the end of this chapter, are an integral part of the rules.
+Figure 7, dated , made a part of this chapter, and attached at the end of this chapter, contains illustrative guidelines. - (e) In case of any difference of meaning or implication between the text of this chapter and any caption, illustration, map, summary table, or illustrative table, the text shall control. - (f) Where in conflict, numerical metrics shall take precedence over graphic metrics. - (g) Words used in the singular include the plural; words used in the plural include the singular. - (h) Words used in the present tense include the future tense; words used in the future tense include the present tense. - (i) Within the rules, sections are occasionally prefaced with purpose or intent statements that are intended to guide the implementation of the rules but are not binding standards. - (j) In their interpretation and application, the provisions of the rules are considered minimal in nature.
+Whenever the provisions, standards, or requirements of the authority's rules of practice and procedure, chapter 219, Hawaii administrative rules, are higher or more restrictive, the latter shall control. - (k) If there is uncertainty about the location of any zone boundary shown on the regulating plan, the location of the boundary shall be determined by the executive director as follows: - (1) Where a zone boundary approximately follows a lot line, alley, or street, the lot line, alley centerline, or street centerline shall